The Storm Water Program in the

 - Heavy metals and organic chemicals from industrial facilities can cause toxicity in the aquatic life that use our waterways.

 The Los Angeles Regional Board Stormwater Compliance and Enforcement Unit staff hosted SB 205 Workshops for the counties and municipalities in the Los Angeles Region.
-Workshop recording coming soon.
+See workshop recording below.

 Helpful Websites: